mahadevaprasad16/rag-chatbot-poc/README.md

 LLM: A Large Language Model (e.g., Google Gemini, OpenAI GPT) generates the final response augmented by retrieved context.

 Goal: This POC serves as a foundational template for developing domain-specific applications.
 These applications can chat with private documents or proprietary data sources.

+Prerequisites
+A Google Cloud Project with billing enabled.

+The Google Cloud CLI (gcloud) installed and authenticated locally.

+The Cloud Build, Cloud Run, and Artifact Registry APIs enabled in your GCP project.

+Docker Desktop installed locally.